offconvex/offconvex.github.io/_posts/2020-06-24-equilibrium-min-max.md

 The ability to compute the global max function $G(\cdot)$ allows the min-player to accurately predict the max-player's response before updating $x$.
 If $x$ is a global minimum of $G(x)$, the min-player is aware of this fact and will have no incentive to update $x$.

-On the other hand, if the min-player can only simulate the max-player's updates in a small ball (as is the case in local saddle and a  [related notion](https://arxiv.org/abs/1902.00618) of local optimality, also used [here](https://arxiv.org/pdf/1910.07512.pdf)), then the min-player may be willing to update her strategy even when doing so may allow the max-player to respond in a way that leads to a net increase in the objective function.
+On the other hand, if the min-player can only simulate the max-player's updates in a small ball (as is the case in local saddle), then the min-player may be willing to update her strategy even when doing so may allow the max-player to respond in a way that leads to a net increase in the objective function.
 The reason this can happen is because the min-player is not powerful enough to simulate this response, and is unaware of the max-player's capabilities.
+(See also a  [related notion](https://arxiv.org/abs/1902.00618) of local optimality, also used [here](https://arxiv.org/pdf/1910.07512.pdf)) with similar existence issues due to vanishingly small updates.)

-The fact that players can only make local predictions are unable to predict their opponents' responses can lead to problems in many popular algorithms.
+The fact that players who can only make local predictions are unable to predict their opponents' responses can lead to problems in many popular algorithms.
 For example, in  gradient descent ascent (GDA) each player updates her strategy based only on the local gradient information.
 This means that the min-player may update $x$ in such a way that allows the max-player to respond by making an update which increases the value of $f$.
 Since the players only make updates based on local information, GDA may never converge to any point, and the value of $f$ may keep oscilating forever.
-This non-convergence behavior can occur if the function has no local saddle point (e.g. the function $sin(x+y)$  mentioned above), and can even happen on some functions, like $f(x,y) = xy$ (as well as [other funtions](https://arxiv.org/abs/1906.02027)) which do have a local saddle points.
+This non-convergence behavior can occur if the function has no local saddle point (e.g. the function $sin(x+y)$  mentioned above), and can even happen on some functions, like $f(x,y) = xy$ (as well as [other funtions](https://arxiv.org/abs/1906.02027)) which do have a local saddle point.

 <div style="text-align:center;">